 Tasmanians make Far from Ordinary business partners – their relative isolation has forced them to be resourceful, collaborative and flexible.

 The State’s diversity of experiences is Far from Ordinary – visitors are frequently surprised by the high standard and variety of produce and tourist experiences.

 To maintain awareness of people’s perceptions and the health of the State’s brand, annual online surveys are conducted by Brand Tasmania.

-- 80 per cent of respondents believed Tasmania’s reputation was improving (85 per cent in 2015);
+- 71 per cent believed Tasmania’s reputation was improving